PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Data representation and problem formulation

 where $K$ and $L$ are the number of ground-truth and predicted directions respectively, and $\pi(k)$ represents the index of the predicted direction assigned to the $k$-th ground truth direction.
 This formulation ensures an optimal one-to-one matching, while accommodating cases where the number of predicted and ground-truth directions differs.
 We backpropagate the loss only through the optimally matched pairs, using {\em scipy} linear\_sum\_assignment.
 We have also tested a smooth version of the loss above with continuous gradients, but it did not improve the performance.

-\paragraph{The subspace coverage formulation.} We propose another formulation of the problem in terms of the subspace coverage metrics \citep{amadei1999convergence,leo2005analysis,david2011characterizing}.
+\paragraph{The subspace coverage formulation.} We propose another formulation of the problem in terms of the subspace coverage metrics \cite{amadei1999convergence,leo2005analysis,david2011characterizing}.
 Specifically, we sum up {\em squared sinus} (SS) dissimilarities between ground-truth and predicted directions (formally computed as one minus squared cosine similarity),

 where the subspace $\{\mathbf{x}^{\perp}_{l}\}$ is obtained by orthogonalising the coverage-weighted predicted linear subspace $\{ W^{1\over 2}\mathbf{x}_{l}\}$, where $\mathbf x_l ^T W \mathbf x_l = 1$, using the Gram–Schmidt process.
-This operation ensures that the loss ranges from zero for mutually orthogonalising subspaces to one for identical subspaces and avoids artificially inflating the SS loss due to redundancy in the predicted motions.
+This operation ensures that the loss ranges from zero for identical subspaces to one for mutually orthogonal subspaces and avoids artificially inflating the SS loss due to redundancy in the predicted motions.
 The order in which the predicted vectors are orthogonalised does not influence the loss, guaranteeing stable training.
 Appendix \ref{app:loss:invariance} proves this statement.
+The SS loss is conceptually similar to the comparison of angles between subspaces -- see a few recent examples of such subspace comparison from other ML domains in \cite{zhu2021class,feng2023fair,chen2023inner,hawke2024contrastive,schlaginhaufen2024towards}.

 \paragraph{Independent Subspace (IS) Loss.} We can substitute the orthogonalisation procedure by using an auxiliary loss component for maximising the rank of the predicted subspace.
 For this purpose, we chose the squared cosine similarity computed between pairs of predicted vectors.
 The final expression for the {\em independent subspace} (IS) loss is